Trying-1/bulk-video-cropper/README.md

 # Bulk Video Cropper MVP

 A powerful web application for cropping and processing videos for social media platforms.
-This is currently in MVP (Minimum Viable Product) release with premium features prepared but disabled for initial release.
+This application works seamlessly on both desktop and mobile devices, allowing users to efficiently prepare videos for various social media platforms.

 ## Current MVP Features